 “I was in the butcher shop with the butcher and he kept saying, ‘Salare, salare,’ and I was like, ‘What are you saying?’”
 Edouardo said.
 “And salare means to preserve, to cure.
 That’s where the name came from.”

-During Intentionalist’s celebration, Laura also took the opportunity to look forward.
+During Intentionalist’s three year anniversary celebration, Laura also took the opportunity to look forward.
 She asked the business owners about their visions of what communities can create as a new normal as they start to come out of the COVID-19 shutdown.

 “All we could do was barely keep our head above water and try to get oxygen and survive this pandemic,” Linda said about the early weeks of the shutdown.
 “Everybody in the community somehow found the energy and the time and the love to just help each other more than they ever have.”